 No wonder record amounts of women are or have been in as many as four to five dangerous man relationships before they changed their patterns.
 Often the only reason change came at all was because of extreme violence and subsequent near-death injuries.
 Others were killed in the relationship.

-Sadly, once a woman has dated one dangerous man her chances of being in a relationship with more dangerous men dramatically increase.
+Sadly, once a woman has dated one dangerous man her chances of being in a toxic relationship with more dangerous men dramatically increase.